All Collections

 Updated over a week ago

 Core Stake brings the ability to validate, delegate, and perform Cross-Chain transfers directly in Core web.
 This allows users to help secure the Avalanche network and move AVAX between their X, P, and C Chain addresses with ease through a seamless user interface.
-For more information about Stake, please view the Stake FAQ here.
+For more information about Stake, please view the Core web FAQ.

 NOTE: Core Stake is currently only available through Core extension or direct Ledger connection to Core web.
 If not already installed, Core extension can be installed on Google Chrome here.